 So, to get started, Billie stood in front of the computer in the kitchen, closed her eyes and counted to twenty while Oliver, at a laptop in the living room and Joseph in his house waddled off into other Club Penguin rooms to hide.
 Of course, Club Penguin would have allowed Billie to find both of her friends at the click of a mouse via her buddy list – so the kids invented a ‘no buddy list’ rule – and they stuck to it.

 The seeker wandered from room to room, peering into the crowded spaces for her friend’s avatars.
 And since avatars in Club Penguin are all… well… penguins, this was definitely not easy: it was all down to accessories like scarves and hats.
 Billie eventually found both of her penguin friends and then it was somebody else’s turn.
 What should I conclude from this observation?
-I guess kids will treat these environments much as they do the real ones they play in every day.
+I guess kids will treat these environments much as they do the real ones they play in every day and will adapt them to their needs just like the real ones.

 …in an anonymous office park somewhere in the South East, young people – the brighest of their generation – confidently pilot the nation into an uncertain future…